malta895/pokedex/README.md

 This could be extracted in a separate package, but given the simplicity of the project, it has been simply left in the handlers package, taking care however to separate it in a different function.

 The project has been tested with unit tests, that mock the external API clients, and with integration tests, that test the server with the real external API clients.

+No external libraries have been used, to keep the project simple and self-contained.

 ## Production-Ready Considerations